idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 This argument has immediate problems in that Peter is also a disciple (though he shortly denies it), and that obviously the "disciple" whom Jesus loved is a disciple.

-I find the former is a serious problem for Laz=DiLoved, the latter is questionable, but admittedly the word can be used in multiple senses.
+I find the former is a serious problem for Laz=DiscipleLoved, the latter is questionable, but admittedly the word can be used in multiple senses.

 But then, Lazarus could also be among those told that all of them would scatter, or among all disciples said to have scattered, and presumably would be if he was this unnamed disciple since we're told this one was with Peter.